-- vSphere Client/vCenter 5.1 or 5.5 is installed on a Windows machine. - vSphere Hypervisor 5.1 or 5.5 is installed on the server that hosts the Mobility Master Virtual Appliance/Mobility Controller Virtual Appliance as a guest. - OVF template is obtained from an Aruba representative and accessible from vSphere Client/vCenter.
+- vSphere Hypervisor 5.1, 5.5, 6.0, or 6.5 is installed on the server that hosts the Mobility Master Virtual Appliance/Mobility Controller Virtual Appliance as a guest. - vSphere Client/vCenter is installed on a Windows machine. - OVF/ISO template is obtained from an Aruba representative and accessible from vSphere Client/vCenter.